Just Future Alliance

 To ensure the change is inclusive, all groups need to be involved in finding the right stakeholders to create the right change in society.
 Finding the right duty bearers and decision makers is in the often patriarchal societies Just Future works in more challenging for certain group, such as women’s rights organizations and youth-led groups.
 Facilitating access, creating support, strengthening capacities are all necessary to increase civic space, to maintain and promote human rights and to ensure meaningful and inclusive participation.

-The JF Alliance has been advocating for policy agendas on Women, Peace, and Security (WPS) and Youth, Peace, and Security (YPS) at the international level towards UNSC, EU, AU, ECOWAS, and others to empower excluded constituencies in inclusive political decision-making.
-The international and regional JF partners aimed their advocacy efforts at a number of key international processes and frameworks that directly affect the six JF countries.
+The JF Alliance has been advocating for policy agendas on Women, Peace, and Security (WPS) and Youth, Peace, and Security (YPS) at the international, regional and local level.
+JF partners aimed their advocacy efforts at a number of key international processes and frameworks that directly affect the six JF countries.

 Afghanistan